PereViader/ManualDi/README.md

 ## TryResolve

-Resolve a single instance from the container.
+Resolve an instance from the container.
 Returns true if found and false if not.

 ```csharp
 bool found = container.TryResolve<SomeService>(out SomeService someService);